jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 Depending on the nature of the problem at hand, it can be an overwhelming task.
 Solving a complex problem or crushing a pesky software bug has the potential to make you feel like a hero, just to shatter your ego minutes later.
 Breaking it up into practical steps leaves you with a process to fall back on and help you stay focused when solving a particularly irksome or elusive problem.

-This article outlines the pragmatic framework I use to approach problems, it's aimed at software engineering, but can be just as useful in day-to-day life or when tackling other work-related tasks and it's as easy as 1, 2...5.
+This article outlines the pragmatic framework I use to approach problems.
+It's aimed at software engineering, but can be just as useful in day-to-day life or when tackling other work-related tasks and it's as easy as 1, 2...5.

 <ol>
-  <li>Identify & Understand</li>
+  <li>Identify</li>
   <li>Iterate</li>
   <li>Explore</li>
   <li>Implement</li>
-  <li>Pass it on</li>
+  <li>Share</li>
 </ol>

 ## 1. Identify and understand the problem

-Before we can tame the beast, we first need to figure out exactly what we're dealing with.
-This is easier said than done, often what appears to be the root cause of your problem is merely a symptom.
+Before we can tame the beast, we must name the beast.
+Figuring out what exactly we're dealing with can be easier said than done, often what appears to be the root cause of your problem is merely a symptom.

 #### Why?

-It's imperative to form a solid understanding of the problem and associated elements before trying to solve it.
+It's imperative to form a solid understanding of the problem before trying to solve it.

 <p>
   An in depth understanding...